IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs_key_template.rst

 Parameters
 ----------

+  keystores (True, list, None)
+    (Required for new resource) An array describing the type and group of target keystores the managed key is to be installed in.

   vault (True, list, None)
     (Required for new resource) ID of the Vault where the entity is to be created in.

-  name (True, str, None)
-    (Required for new resource) Name of the template, it will be referenced when creating managed keys.

-  key (True, list, None)
-    (Required for new resource) Properties describing the properties of the managed key.

-  region (False, any, us-south)
-    The IBM Cloud region where you want to create your resources.
-If this value is not specified, us-south is used by default.
-This can also be provided via the environment variable 'IC_REGION'.

-  keystores (True, list, None)
-    (Required for new resource) An array describing the type and group of target keystores the managed key is to be installed in.

   description (False, str, None)